Building the world’s largest spatial multiomics dataset in oncology

 The convergence of large-scale spatial omics data and AI will power the next revolution of oncology research.
 There is an urgent need for the whole cancer community to have access to these data to reveal groups of patients with distinct tumour/immune biology.

-The MOSAIC initiative will overcome this limitation by creating a dataset of 7,000 tumor spatial transcriptomes, allowing scientists to conduct research on data from cohorts 100 times larger than what is currently possible.
+The MOSAIC initiative will overcome this limitation by creating a large scale dataset of tumor spatial transcriptomes, allowing scientists to conduct research on data from cohorts larger than what is currently possible.

 Cancer indications